 The system has been configured and tested to monitor mineral changes in the water, which can range from 10 ppm to 2500 ppm.

-The IoT system uses the latest technology and alternative power sources and was designed to provide agencies a cost-effective and proactive approach to water quality monitoring in real-time.
+The IoT system uses the latest technology and alternative power sources and was designed to provide agencies with a cost-effective and proactive approach to water quality monitoring in real-time.

 The IoT system can be configured to the required PPM threshold values within the GIS system and designed to push alerts to staff in both the office and field environment when a change accrues in PPM level.
 Real-time monitoring of PPM levels are every 5 seconds.